dreamofwhy/FirstGitPractice/README.md

 9. `git push upstream AddAuthors_PUNetID` Push the commits from AddAuthors branch to upstream.

-10. Go look at your pull request on cs360f14/FirstGitPractice.
+10. Go look at your pull request on the AddAuthors_PUNetID branch in cs360f14/FirstGitPractice.
+You can press the green "Compare & pull request" button to create a pull request.

 11. Now I want you to change the Author's name to either ALL CAPS or all lowercase letters.
 Use Geany to do this locally.